SaeedMalikx/ZupCard/README.md

 - [ ] Allow each card to be resized instead of global adjustment

 Keep in mind, the live demo maybe a few builds behind and might not have the latest features

+* 'npm start' to run a local server
+* 'npm run build' to build for production